The Sacramento Office of Arts + Culture is a public agency devoted to advocating, supporting, and promoting the arts for more than 40 years.

 Separate project funds have been allocated for the box vendor, maintenance, and a graphic design consultant.
 There are no additional funds for transportation or other expenses.

 OPPORTUNITIES AND ART SITES

-If awarded the project commission, the lead artist will be required to attend periodic meetings in Sacramento, present concept proposals to the selection panel and Arts Commission, and attend community meetings as required.
+If awarded the project commission, the selected artist may be required to attend periodic meetings in Sacramento and present concept proposals to the selection panel and CADA.
 The selected artist or artist team will be responsible for overseeing the design and installation of the commissioned artwork and for working cooperatively with the project stakeholders, city staff, and consultants.